-Amsterdam is one of Europe’s greatest cultural centres; a trove of museums, galleries and clubs set on a maze of canals.
+Amsterdam is one of Europe’s greatest cultural centers; a trove of museums, galleries and clubs set on a maze of canals.
 The list of places to see and things to do is immense, but it’s easy to avoid being overwhelmed by planning a little before the trip.
 Visitors might find that many of the places they plan to go are in the same area, as Amsterdam has quite concentrated districts for industries like art and nightlife.
 Book an apartment close by and enjoy it all on your doorstep!

 Art and About

 Amsterdam is undoubtedly one of the great art capitals of the world.
 It may be referred to as ‘The Venice of the North’ for the canals, but with a Renaissance of its own (the Dutch Golden Age in the 17th century) and dozens of excellent art museums, comparisons to Florence might be more appropriate.
 Many of the museums are based in the Oud-Zoud district, with hip commercial galleries nearby in The Jordaan.

 - The Van Gogh Museum on the Museumplein is a modern, light filled gallery dedicated to the great modernist painter.
 Split between the original 1970s building by revered Dutch architect Gerrit Rietveld and more contemporary wing by Kishio Kurokawa, the space has a lightness and grace not often felt in the art museums of Western Europe.
 The exhibitions detail Van Gogh’s tumultuous and tragically short life, and his progression from realism to a uniquely expressive brand of impressionism.

 Top Tip – On Fridays, the museum stays open until 10pm and attracts the cool crowd with a selection of DJ’s, art talks, workshops and films loosely inspired by Van Gogh’s work and art practice.
 For a party held in a museum, it’s surprisingly high energy!